-- In-Person Participation: Provide a live comment at the City Council Chambers.
-NOTE: Due to COVID-19, seating will be limited.
+In-Person Participation: Provide a live comment at the City Council Chambers.

-- Online Participation: Provide a live comment via Zoom meeting.
-Register using the Engage Brookings app or at www.engagebrookings.com to receive the participation instructions and link.
+Online Participation: Provide a live comment via Zoom meeting.
+Register using the Engage Brookings app or at www.engagebrookings.com, or contact the City Clerk to receive the participation instructions and link.

 Open Forum Details & Decorum